psu13/mutable-states/content/TeX Nerd.md

 But, by the 1990s almost everyone was using computers to write papers, so why not store electronic preprints somewhere for convenience? <a href="https://arxiv.org">The arxiv</a> was set up by some physicists (of course) <a href="https://en.wikipedia.org/wiki/ArXiv">almost 30 years ago</a> to do just that and now holds an electronic version of almost every physics paper published since the mid 90s (and also many papers from math, computer science, and other areas).

-Since most of the papers in <a href="https://arxiv.org">the arxiv</a> are stored there in their $\rm\TeX$ form ... nerds with too much time can noodle on them to make them look better.
+The papers in <a href="https://arxiv.org">the arxiv</a> are of course stored in PDF which most normal people are perfectly happy to download and read.
+But, for psychotic nerds who are too picky they are also stored there in their raw $\rm\TeX$ form ... so one can download *that* and noodle with it to make the output look better.
+Why would you want to do this?
+You wouldn't.
+But *I* have a few stupid reasons.
 So here we go.

 #### Page Layout

 Most preprint papers use either the standard $\rm\LaTeX$ print paper sizes (letter or a4) or whatever page size is appropriate for a journal pre-print (which is also usually letter or a4 with registration marks).
 The problem with this for screen use (either laptop or iPad) is that in order to set the text at a reasonably readable width you have to have giant margins.
 This is OK on paper, where you might want the margins for taking notes or something.
-But on a screen, and especially on the 11 inch iPad screen what you end up with is a tiny box of text in the middle of a sea of whitespace.
+But on a screen, and especially on the 11 inch iPad screen, what you end up with is a tiny box of text in the middle of a sea of whitespace.
 Which is not ideal.

 Luckily $\rm\LaTeX$ has a package called `geometry` that allows you to fairly easily set up whatever global page layout you want.
 So I have a setup for that which makes the page size roughly match the display size of my iPad with a much smaller bit of margin on each side, since reading edge to edge is no fun.